Governance Audit

 - Establish communication protocols.

-- Set up project management tools.
+- Set up project management tools and systems.

-- Develop initial project plan and schedule.
+- Develop detailed project plan and schedule.

 Membership:

-- Lead Researcher
+- Lead Researcher in Mobile Security and Authentication Protocols.

-- Regulatory and Compliance Specialist
+- Regulatory and Compliance Specialist.

-- Policy and Public-Affairs Coordinator
+- Policy and Public Affairs Coordinator.

-- Technical Lead
+- Technical Lead.

-- Engineers/Contractors
+- Engineers/Contractors.

 Meeting Cadence: Bi-weekly